-Please note mutual roommate requests are considered to take priority over building and room type preferences.
+Please note assignments are prioritized based on the date the housing application was received.
+In addition, mutual roommate requests are considered to take priority over building and room type preferences.
 Fall assignments for new freshmen are typically mailed in late July and should be available online in MyHousing by July 1st.

 New Transfer Students